 About the Founder

 Jewlya Lynn is a facilitator, advisor, and researcher focused on helping leaders around the world tackle wicked problems – the social and cultural problems that have been intractable due to their complex and interconnected nature.
-She began this work 15 years ago managing a project to transform social services, juvenile justice, and education systems in response to the Columbine school shooting.
+She began this work over 20 years ago managing a project to transform the social services, juvenile justice, and education systems in response to the Columbine school shooting.

 Building on that experience, she founded Spark Policy Institute and led a team focused on developing innovative, research-based approaches to help communities and policymakers solve complex societal problems that defy easy solutions.
-After transitioning Spark to new leadership, she’s now working directly with leaders throughout the United States and around the world on issues that affect us all, from climate change and nuclear security to building healthy communities and ecosystems.
+After transitioning Spark to new leadership, she’s now working directly with leaders throughout the United States and around the world on issues that affect us all, from climate change and nuclear security to human rights and building healthy ecosystems.

 Jewlya is an innovator, focused on developing practical tools and processes that help people unpack complexity, explore the many potential futures ahead, ask powerful questions, and find answers.
-Her emergent strategy stories and tools, learning models, evaluation frameworks, and planning tools have been published by the Foundation Review and the Center for Evaluation Innovation and her developmental evaluation and adaptive planning toolkits have been widely used.
+Her emergent strategy stories and tools, learning models, evaluation frameworks, foresight tools, and other planning tools have been published by the Foundation Review and the Center for Evaluation Innovation and her developmental evaluation and emergent planning toolkits have been widely used.